Skip to main content

 +Apply when the task has interdependent sub-goals whose order matters and at least one early step constrains the choices available later (research reports, multi-tool workflows, code-mod sequences).When the goal is single-shot or a fixed pipeline already encodes the right order, the planner step pays no rent and adds an extra LLM call to every run.

-+Use where the cost of a wrong step is high enough that committing to a forward plan and reviewing it once is cheaper than ten reactive turns.Without a check that can detect a bad step (tool error, unmet precondition, evaluator), the re-plan loop has nothing to fire on and the agent will execute a wrong plan to completion.
++Worth the cost where a wrong step is expensive enough that committing to a forward plan and reviewing it once is cheaper than ten reactive turns.Without a check that can detect a bad step (tool error, unmet precondition, evaluator), the re-plan loop has nothing to fire on and the agent will execute a wrong plan to completion.

 In the wild